Saturday, October 29, 2016

 Zip – 1.25 out of 3 mugs

-This was rather dry and uneventful.
-I could taste the stevia, which I am familiar with as I occasionally use stevia in mineral water.
-This is close to that taste if the carbonation was lower.
-This beverage is on the lower side of carbonation.
+This beverage was relatively dry and uneventful.
+I could detect the stevia flavor, which I am familiar with as I occasionally use stevia in mineral water.
+If the carbonation were lower, this beverage would be closer to that taste.
+This beverage has lower carbonation.

 Post Consumption Impression – 1.25 out of 3 mugs